TandonDevOps/IndraABM/tutorial/tutorial_handle_props.md

 In segregation model, we need to get the density of each group and calculate the area by the width and height.
 Then we can set the number of members of each group.

-Up to now, I believe you have got the spirit of how `handle_porps()` works.
+Up to now, I believe you have got the spirit of how `handle_props()` works.
 Let's move on and see its effect.

 ## Play around with handle props
 `hover over def handle_props`